nodejs/wiki-archive/Modules.md

 * [TwoStep](https://github.com/xavi-/two-step) -- An async control-flow library that makes stepping through logic easy.
 The spiritual successor of [Step](https://github.com/creationix/step) with better error handling and finer flow control.
 * [zo.js](https://github.com/refractalize/zo) -- Async-friendly versions of the usual list processing functions: `map`, `select`, `reduce` and friends.
 * [pauseable](https://github.com/fent/pauseable.js) -- Easily pause and resume event emitters, timeouts, and intervals.
+* [when](https://github.com/cujojs/when) -- A lightweight CommonJS Promises/A and when() implementation.
+It also provides several other useful Promise-related concepts, such as joining and chaining, and has a robust unit test suite.

 <a name="wiki-i18n"></a>
 ## [I18n and L10n modules](#i18n)